 When I look at something like this, my first thought outside of comfort is how will this work when I am hunting?
 This is a very quiet garment and did not notice any sound from my movements, even in a very quiet environment.
 When I recorded the video, I had my microphone attached to the chest area of the hoody and there was no discernible noise coming from it.
 I did a few test draws with my bow and had no issues or restrictions with drawing the bow, so this is a definite plus as well.

 The Sitka Core Lightweight Hoody is a little warmer for the early season than I expected, but as temperatures drop into the 60s, I can see this being a great item to wear into the woods.
-It is a very comfortable base layer and can be used all season long.
+It is a very comfortable base layer and can be used all season long to aid in wicking sweat away on those long walks in.
 The zipper allows for air to flow as you walk and then it is warm enough to let you take the chill out of a cool morning or into the early evening.
 I am not sold on the Optifade Subalpine camo, but for the $129 price tag, it can be worn all season long.
 Not bad at all.

 If you want to see the Core Lightweight Hoody in action, make sure you watch the video above.

 Check out the Sitka Core Lightweight Hoody here now.

 Asio Gear is a relatively new company that was founded in 2020 and is based in South Carolina.
 Asio’s niche is that they make whitetail bowhunting apparel and gear for bow hunters.
 The owner, Joe Miles, is passionate about whitetail deer hunting and he does most of the product videos himself.
 It is a relatively new brand and this is my first foray into trying one of its products.

 The pricing on Asio Gear is slightly less than you will find on the Sitka website, but their focus on quality means you are going to pay a quality price when you buy their gear.
 Let’s check it out.